vorce/forvillelser/posts/2018-09-18T06:55:57Z-game-of-life-in-elixir-and-scenic.md

 🤔

-This is already old after three dumb lines.
-I will write a function since I've heard that computers are good at executing repetetive tasks.
+This is already old after three lines.
+I will write a function since I've heard that computers are good at executing repetitive tasks.
 Second attempt:

 ```elixir
 def build_grid(graph, {width, height}, spacing) do